BlueMystical/edhm-api/README.md

 -------------
 - /users/file
   - Method:        GET
   - Params:        None
   - Description:   Download the whole DataSet in a JSON file.
 - /users/list
   - Method:        GET
   - Params:        None
   - Description:   Returns the List of all registered users.
 - /users/add
   - Method:        POST
   - Params:        JSON Data in the Request's Body.
   - Description:   Adds a new Register for an User, Existing User will be Updated.
 - /users/find
-  - Method:        GETParams:         URL
+  - Method:        GET
-  - Parameters, The name of the Fields (from the JSON) and the Value to search for, with partial text search.
+  - Params:        URL Parameters, The name of the Fields and the Value to search for, partial text search enabled.
+Can compare Dates: 'Date >= 2022-01-01' (yyyy-mm-dd).
   - Description:  Returns an Array with all Results found for the specified criteria.
 - /users/get-statistics
   - Method:        GET